 This experience will guide my future teaching practice in a few ways.
 First, I plan to use what I know about ANTR 355 specifically in the upcoming year as I will be a teaching assistant for the Division of Human Anatomy again.
 Second, once I become a professor, I plan to survey my students to learn about any trends regarding studying for my courses.
 Similar to this experience, I will use the results to help future students prepare for class in the most efficient way possible.

-We will present these results at the Human Anatomy and Physiology Society (HAPS) conference in 2025.
-Stay tuned to see our HAPS poster!
+Conference presentationWe presented these results at the Human Anatomy and Physiology Society (HAPS) conference in May 2025.
+You can see our HAPS poster, here!